 Really foul odor may indicate you have trouble digesting proteins or your protein intake is too high.

 Also, lots of mucous, rancid, foul & lingering stool may indicate you are eating too many unhealthy foods or that you have some food allergies that need to be addressed.

 And lastly, floating stool may indicate you are having trouble digesting fats.

 What You Can Do To Improve Your Poop

 Whether you have diarrhea or constipation, your first step should always be to drink more water and eat more fiber-rich foods like whole fruit, vegetable, and grains.
 If that doesn’t resolve it or makes it worse, then you dig deeper.

 Next, you’ll want to address some of the factors (listed above) that are linked to constipation and diarrhea.
 Consider cleaning up your diet to support your imbalance and doing a gut cleanse to clear your digestive imbalance.

 If you experience more of level 1-2 or 5-6 than you’d like, let’s chat.
 Schedule a 15-min free chat with me so you can learn more about what you can do to have regular bowel movements.

 Do you ever look?
 If you don’t, now is a great time to start taking a peak.
 Even better yet, it’s a great time to start tracking it.

-You can download my Gut & Hormone Healing Journal here and track your food, poop, and other signs & symptoms related to your health.
+Download my Gut & Hormone Healing Journal by filling out the form below.
+You can track your food, poop, and other signs & symptoms related to your health.
 This information is key to understanding what foods may be giving you trouble.